Paula's Choice Retinol Skin-Smoothing Body Treatment Review

 Review

-Results you may expect from using Paula's Choice Retinol Skin-Smoothing Body Treatment:
+Does Paula's Choice Retinol Skin-Smoothing Body Treatment Work?

-Quite moisturizing: Paula's Choice Retinol Skin-Smoothing Body Treatment has a moisturizing rating of 4.2 out of 10.
+According to CreamScan analysis, Paula's Choice Retinol Skin-Smoothing Body Treatment is quite moisturizing, with a moisturizing rating of 4.2 out of 10.

 Is it more humectant or occlusive?
 This product has relatively comparable levels of humectancy and occlusivity: a moderate humectancy of 4.8 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈2.5%) and Butylene Glycol (est. ≈2.0%), and a moderate occlusivity of 3.5 out of 10, mainly due to the high content of Dimethicone (est. ≈3.0%).